White City Stadium (Manchester): Post war history

 After the war business boomed and totalisator turnover in 1946 was £1,878,980.
 A Derby final appearance by a greyhound called Lacken Invader was trained by L. Hague.

 A new Racing Manager (RM) by the name of Charlie Birch took control during the 1950s and a new cinder track being installed for athletics in 1953.
 In 1959 Birch was replaced by R W Payne after Birch moved to Harringay Stadium.
 Payne was in turn replaced by A W Williams.
 In 1960 the Cock O’the North, a major race was inaugurated and six years later the Manchester Cup was switched from sister track Belle Vue.
 Stan Mitchell a recent training addition from Perry Barr Stadium trained Barrys Shamrock when he won the first running of the Manchester Cup at White City in 1966.

 The trainers supplying runners in the 1960s were Stan Mitchell, Wilf France, Percy Stagg, W Holland, G England and Bill Adams.
 In the early 1970s three new trainers Eddie Moore, Harry Bamford and Ron Saunders joined.
 In 1971 the experiment by the GRA to introduce eight dog races went into full swing with trials at Harringay and racing at Belle Vue and White City.

 Eddie Moore's Myrtown, a dark brindle dog finished runner up to Jimsun in the 1974 English Greyhound Derby and one year later he made the 1975 English Greyhound Derby final again.
 Trainers continued to join the track in the late 1970s George Barnett and Jack Hurt were two such trainers, the latter experienced success with a greyhound called Kilbelin Ruler and Hurt had arrived from Preston Greyhound Stadium in 1977.

 Speedway

 Dirt track racing started on Saturday 16 June 1928 and finished in 1930 but was revived for a meeting in 1958.

 Stock car racing

 The stadium started to host BriSCA Formula 1 Stock Cars run by Mike Parker Promotions in 1972.
-The track was originally a very bumpy shale surface, but was tarmaced in 1976.
+The track was originally a very bumpy shale surface, but was tarmaced in 1976, by Mike Parker.
 The BriSCA Formula 1 Stock Cars World Championship World Final race was held twice at White City.
 In 1976 the race was won by Stuart Bamforth, and in 1979 by Frankie Wainman.
 The racing continued until the end of the 1981 season.
-A tarmac track was laid down for MPP Promotions, which improved the bumpy shale track.